maswiebe/maswiebe.github.io/assets/mml/test.md

 I find three main problems in the paper:
 - it uses weighting when its own justification doesn't apply
 - it uses a level dependent variable, and isn't robust to log-level or Poisson models
-- it does not test for pretrends in the disaggregated crime variables, and my event study methods show that the results are driven by differential trends
+- it does not test for pretrends in the disaggregated crime variables, and two alternative event studies show that the results are driven by differential trends

 Introduction